 The Beauty in Intercultural Communication

 Do you work in a multicultural office?
 Do you have coworkers or clients from other countries or cultures?
-As we move further into the twenty-first century, this is becoming more and more common.
+As we move further into the twenty-first century, this is becoming increasingly common and the norm.
 The internet and other innovations have made the world feel smaller and more accessible.
-At the same time the ability to effectively communicate across cultures is more important now than ever.
+That’s why communicating effectively across cultures is more important now than ever.

 Overcoming Miscommunication Challenges

-Intercultural communication has some unique challenges.
-People from different cultures may have different perspectives, opinions, values, or modes of thinking.
-These differences can easily lead to misunderstandings.
-For example, someone from a western culture may focus on an individual’s accomplishments at work, while someone from an eastern culture may be more likely to focus on the environment that led to the achievement.
+Intercultural communication presents unique challenges that require us to be mindful of different perspectives, opinions, values, and modes of thinking.
+If not navigated with care, these differences can easily lead to misunderstandings.
+For example, someone from a Western culture may focus on individual accomplishments at work, while someone from an Eastern culture may emphasize the environment that facilitated those achievements.

 Bridging the Gap